Ren & Stimpy "Adult Party Cartoon"

 Ren & Stimpy "Adult Party Cartoon" is an American adult animated comedy television series created by John Kricfalusi and produced by Spümcø for TNN / Spike TV.
-The series was developed as a more extreme revamp and spin-off of Nickelodeon's The Ren & Stimpy Show, whose first two seasons were produced by Spümcø.
+The series was developed as a more extreme revamp and reboot of Nickelodeon's The Ren & Stimpy Show, whose first two seasons were produced by Spümcø.

 The series premiered on June 26, 2003, and was removed from the network on July 24, after airing three episodes; the remaining episodes were released on DVD.

-During its short run, Adult Party Cartoon was heavily panned by critics, audiences and fans of the original series.
+While the series did receive praise for its animation quality, Adult Party Cartoon was heavily panned by critics, audiences and fans of the original series for its humor, tone, and deviations from its predecessor, leading to its abrupt cancellation.
+It has since been widely regarded as one of the worst animated series ever made.